Phaiax/ArcticTypescript/README.md

 Sublime Text 2 is not supported anymore: Use the T3S plugin instead of this one for Sublime Text 2 users.

+Build system may not work if you have installed typescript < 1.5 your projects node_modules / package.json.
+Workaround until typescript 1.5 is installed: Set the dependency in `package.json` to
+`"typescript": "git+ssh://git@github.com:Microsoft/TypeScript.git"`.